Design

 Why the human is still essential here

-The designer provides product context, voice/tone guidelines, and makes the final wording decisions to ensure accuracy, clarity, and brand fit.
+The designer provides product context and voice/tone guidelines, decides when copy is only a placeholder vs. ready for review, and makes the final wording decisions to ensure accuracy, clarity, and brand fit.

 How people use this